Online Entry Forms

 I am getting an “Error 200, HTTP Error” message when trying to upload.
 Why?

-Make sure that you do not have any apostrophes in your file names.
+Make sure that you do not have any apostrophes, commas or other special characters in your file names.
 This creates an error during the upload process.
 Once these symbols are removed from your file name, you should be able to upload successfully.

 My article is multiple pages.
 How do I get all the pages submitted to you?

 Each upload area can handle the upload of multiple pages.
 Using the “select files” button, you can add each of the pages until all of the pages of your article have been uploaded.

 Mfiles are larger than 10MB and I do not know how to reduce the size.
 How do I submit my entries?